Jianwen Emperor: Early life

-Zhu Yunwen, the future Jianwen Emperor, was born on 5 December 1377 during the reign of his grandfather the Hongwu Emperor, who was the founder of the Ming dynasty.
+Zhu Yunwen, the future Jianwen Emperor, was born on 5 December 1377 during the reign of his grandfather the Hongwu Emperor, who was the founder of China's Ming dynasty.
 He was the second son of Zhu Biao, who was the Emperor's eldest son and heir apparent.
 Zhu Yunwen's mother was Lady Lü.
 In 1382, the death of Zhu Yunwen's elder brother left him as the eldest surviving son of Zhu Biao.
 According to historian Chan Hok-lam, he was a mature and straightforward child, earning the favor of his grandfather.

 In May 1392, Zhu Biao died at the age of thirty-seven after several months of illness, whereupon the court discussed his succession.
 The primogeniture viewpoint advocated by scholars from the Hanlin Academy and high officials prevailed, and as the eldest surviving son, Zhu Yunwen was named the new heir on 28 September 1392.
 He spent the next six years carefully preparing for his future role as emperor.
 Chan describes Zhu Yunwen as bookish and gentle, inheriting his father's moderate and reflective temperament.
 As heir, he criticized the Hongwu Emperor's excessively harsh laws and penal pronouncements, advocating for their abolition.
 Later historical accounts, often produced by scholars sympathetic to the deposed emperor, present him as a ruler who adhered to Confucian values, known for his virtuous character and his practice of ren (benevolence) and xiao (filial piety).
 The Hongwu Emperor had doubts about his grandson's ability to rule, believing he lacked toughness.
 To ensure a smooth transition for his heir, the Emperor carried out purges of officials in 1393 after the discovery of Lan Yu's conspiracy of treason, a campaign that resulted in the execution and banishment of thousands of people.

 Accession

 The Hongwu Emperor died on 24 June 1398 and on 30 June 1398, Zhu Yunwen ascended the throne.
 The era name of his reign, Jianwen, means "establishing civility" and represents a sharp change in tone from Hongwu ("vastly martial"), the era name of his grandfather's reign.
-Consistent with his Confucian principles, the Jianwen Emperor was deeply concerned about the harshness of his grandfather's policies, and as a result, he aimed to bring about significant changes in the political landscape.
+Consistent with his Confucian principles, the Jianwen Emperor was deeply concerned about the harshness of his grandfather's policies and aimed to bring about significant changes in the political landscape.
 He relied on Confucian scholars such as Huang Zicheng, Qi Tai, and Fang Xiaoru for guidance, all of whom were idealistic reformers but lacked practical experience in governing the country.